anin-4/anin-4/README.md

 I am currently pursuing my bachelors in computer science from VIT vellore university.
 I love exploring various technologies and creating fun and useful projects.
 I started by learning MERN stack last year and I loved it.
-Now, I have indulged myself in learning Android Dev, and loving it so far!!
+Now, I have indulged myself into learning Android Dev, and loving it so far!!

 - 👨‍💻 I am currently working on [NewsApp](https://github.com/anin-4/NewsApp)